-- IFRS 16 Leases will require authorities that are lessees to recognise most leases on their balance sheets as right-of-use assets with corresponding lease liabilities (there is recognition for low-value and short-term leases).
-CIPFA/LASAAC have deferred implementation of IFRS16 for local government to 1 April 2024 following the impact of the COVID-19.
-Local authorities can adopt IFRS16 earlier than this if an authority considers that it is able to do so. - Definition of Accounting Estimates (Amendments to IAS 8) issued in February 2021. - Disclosure of Accounting Policies (Amendments to IAS 1 and IFRS Practice Statement 2) issued in February 2021. - Property, Plant and Equipment: Proceeds before Intended Use (Amendments to IAS 16. - Deferred Tax related to Assets and Liabilities arising from a Single Transaction (Amendments to IAS 12) issued in May 2021. - Updating a Reference to the Conceptual Framework (Amendments to IFRS 3) issued in May 2020.
+- IFRS 16 Leases will require authorities that are lessees to recognise most leases on their balance sheets as right-of-use assets with corresponding lease liabilities (there is recognition for low-value and short-term leases). - Classification of Liabilities as Current or Non-current (Amendments to IAS 1) issued in January 20. - Lease Liability in a Sale and Leaseback (amendments to IFRS 16) issued in September 2022. - Non-current Liabilities with Covenants (Amendments to IAS 1) issued in October 2022. - International Tax Reform: Pillar Two Model Rules (Amendments to IAS12) issued in May 2023. - Supplier Finance Arrangements (Amendments to IAS 7 and IFRS 7) issued in May 2023.